michel-racine/Seek-and-Destroy/README.md

 -A red circle appears if enemy comes into contact with player -Enemies cannot see through walls.
 When an enemy can "see" the player, the enemy shines a red beam at player.
--Enemies are programmed with algorithms to search for players probable location base on last sighting
+-Enemies are programmed with algorithms to search for players probable location base on last sighting -There are still a few glitches and sometime characters may disappear forever into walls -You may also need to reload page if any impossible to solve configurations are generated

 Usage:
 'a' or LEFT ARROW    Turn left;